 A satellite view shows a wide expanse of the ocean.
-These are great tools for seeing large-scale phenomena like El Niño-La Niña or Marine Heat Waves (aka, the NE Pacific "blob"), which are associated with sea surface temperature anomalies.
-For more info on recent sea surface temperature anomalies, see the report from Pacific Anomalies workshops.
+These are great tools for seeing large-scale phenomena like El Niño-La Niña or Marine Heatwaves (MHWs), which are associated with sea surface temperature anomalies.
+For scientific information about the 2014-2016 sea surface temperature anomalies in the NE Pacific, see the report from Pacific Anomalies workshops.

-To view satellite-measured water temperature anomalies, select either "NCDC OI" or "OSU MODIS" Water Temp.
+To view satellite-measured sea-surface water temperature anomalies, select either "NCDC OI" or "OSU MODIS" Water Temp.
 (Anomaly) under Satellite Remote Sensing.
 Temperature departures from normal (anomalies) show warmer than average waters as red.
 You can zoom in and out on the map and use the timeline at the bottom to compare months and years.
 Click the day, month, or year (yellow font) for easy comparison.
 The satellites are operated by NOAA (NCDC OI) and NASA (MODIS) with analysis by Oregon State University, a NANOOS partner.

-Another useful view from the Climatology App are anomalies in real-time data from buoys, fixed shore platforms, and land stations.
+Another useful view from the Climatology App is the anomalies in real-time data from buoys, fixed shore platforms, and land stations.
 Viewers can see a comparison of the real-time data to historical data and means.
-By selecting a specific site, the pop-up screen allows users to compare real-time water temperature, as well as wind speed, air temperature, etc. to the ~40-y records at these locations.
-Measurements spanning the entire record are in gray, the historical mean in blue, with +/- 1 standard deviation in magenta and + 2 standard deviations in red.
-QA/QC'd data from the current year is shown as a solid black line and raw data is cyan.
+By selecting a specific site, the pop-up screen allows users to compare real-time conditions such as water temperature, wind speed, air temperature, etc. to the ~40-y records at these locations.
+Data from the current year are shown as a red line.
+Measurements spanning the entire record are in light blue and light green, the historical mean in black, with +/- 1 standard deviation in dark blue and + 2 standard deviations in purple.
+Also, one can select data from any year in the record to visualize in red.